Roles & Permissions

 MEMBER

-Section titled “MEMBER”The MEMBER role provides read and execution permissions without configuration access.
+Section titled “MEMBER”The MEMBER role provides build execution and monitoring without configuration management.

 Permissions